i-am-page/YoloHome0203/README.md

 ## Server Folder

-This repository contains the server code for YoloHome0203.
+This repository contains the server code and web client for YoloHome0203.

 ## Installation